tghastly/Benford/README.md

 # Benford
-Experimenting with Benford's Law

-Applying Benford's Law to the files sizes on a local filesystem.
+Experimenting with Benford's Law by applying it to the files sizes on a local filesystem.